SakshithVarambally/Samsung_PD_Training/README.md

 <details>
 <summary> Open Lane Flow  </summary>

+OpenLANE, the tool used in this flow, is built upon various open-source projects such as OpenROAD, KLayout, Yosys, QFlow, ABC, Magic VLSI Layout Tool, Fault, and more.
+It leverages these tools to automate and streamline the design process.

 1. Synthesis Exploration:
    - Synthesis exploration is a utility used to generate reports that display the design's delay and area characteristics.